-With respect to the available audio sources for Glissandi it would seem important to locate and digitize the first generation "Original" and "Ersatzoriginal" tapes.
-Judging from the quality of the copies of these tapes (see above), it might be necessary to combine passages from the "Original" and "Ersatzoriginal" tapes in order to achieve the best possible quality.
+With respect to the available audio sources for Glissandi it would seem important to locate and digitize the original tapes.
+Judging from the quality of the first-generation copies of these tapes (see above), it might be necessary to combine passages from the "Original" and "Ersatzoriginal" tapes in order to achieve the best possible quality.